 God, through the second Being of the Godhead who would later become Jesus Christ (1Corinthians 8:6, Colossians 1:16), performs the first and one of the greatest events in the Bible.
 He creates our entire vast universe!

 Lucifer deceives one third of the angels (Revelation 12:4) into believing his lies and that HE deserves to rule all things (Isaiah 14:12 - 14).
 Turning himself into Satan (which means 'adversary'), he leads the greatest demonic assault on God's throne in order to take control.
 His attempt, however, is met with the worst one-sided defeat that will ever exist (Luke 10:18).

 Adam and Eve's disobedience bequeaths to all humans separation from God, toilsome work to survive, trials, pain, suffering, and all the great problems we see today (Galatians 3:22, Romans 5:12 - 14, 1Corinthians 15:22, Revelation 21:4, etc.).

 Date: 2313 B.C.

-Because of man's constant focus on doing evil, God decides to wipe out the population of the earth and start anew with just eight people.
-Based on conservative calculations performed by and others, the earth's population at the flood could EASILY have been TEN BILLION and likely more.
+At the time of Noah mankind had risen to its greatest level of evil since Adam was created.
+Because of humans constant focus on doing evil, God decides to wipe out the population of the earth and start anew with just eight people.
+Based on conservative calculations performed by and others, the earth's population at the flood could easily have been TEN BILLION and likely more.